 Are you itching to grab your bike and hit some new trails?
 Mountain biking in Asheville does not disappoint!
 From technical, winding single-track through rhododendron and rooty, rocky terrain to wide open downhill with mountain views, there are options for every skill level and thrill seeker.

 - Ask any local mountain biker where to go biking in Asheville and they will most certainly have Bent Creek Experimental Forest, located in the Pisgah Ranger District, on the list.
-The majority of the trails are considered "easy to moderate" to advanced riders and those that are acclimated to mountainous terrain.
+The majority of the bike trails are considered "easy to moderate" for advanced riders and those that are acclimated to mountainous terrain.

 - The Kolo Bike Park will cost you, but offers the opportunity to rent a bike and enjoy experiencing area trails.

 - Kitsuma Trail is unmatched in the Black Mountain area as a go-to spot for mountain bikers.
 After an intense uphill climb, you'll have an almost 3 mile downhill run that will end at the Old Fort picnic area.
 You can either bring two cars and shuttle back and forth or take a left on Old US 70 and take the first left onto a paved road that is closed to cars.
 You can follow this 5 mile moderate uphill climb back up to the Kitsuma trailhead.

 - Originally carved for the Mt.
 Mitchell Railroad and Logging Company, the Old Toll Road offers an enjoyable uphill and then a rocky downhill dart to Montreat.
 To access, push up Appalachian Way (at the dead end of Appalachian Way in Montreat) and then end at on the Rainbow trail.